 Those in attendance included Assemblymember Phil Ting (D-San Francisco), who presented Faigman with a proclamation celebrating the topping out of the building and praised the project for adding 656 housing units in the City without any displacement of existing housing stock.

-UC Hastings’ Academic Village is located in San Francisco’s historic Tenderloin neighborhood, a few minutes’ walk to public transit options, bars and restaurants, shopping destinations, and cultural institutions that include the public library, City Hall, San Francisco Symphony, Opera House, and Asian Art Museum.
+UC Law SF’ Academic Village is located in San Francisco’s historic Tenderloin neighborhood, a few minutes’ walk to public transit options, bars and restaurants, shopping destinations, and cultural institutions that include the public library, City Hall, San Francisco Symphony, Opera House, and Asian Art Museum.

-UC Hastings financed the 356,000-square-foot structure with $364 million in tax-exempt bonds, to be repaid with revenue generated through the project.
+UC Law SF financed the 356,000-square-foot structure with $364 million in tax-exempt bonds, to be repaid with revenue generated through the project.
 The building was designed by architectural firm Perkins & Will and is being constructed by general contractor Build Group.

 Read more about the building here.